 Having lived in different countries and cultures, and worked with thousands of clients from diverse backgrounds, I’ve been shaped in profound ways that’s nurtured a deep respect for all faiths, cultures and orientations.
 And, if we find there is a natural connection between us, I’m confident I can assist you in your growth process.

 CONNECT: If you’re looking for more of a traditional resume on me, continue reading.
-Otherwise, if you’re ready, click on one of the links below for more details about booking counseling or consulting services.
+Otherwise, if you’re ready, click on one of the links below for more details about booking counseling.
 If it would help, give me a call and we can discuss any questions you might have and give you a chance to get a feel for who I am.
 No charge.
 No obligation.
 Then if you like, we can book an appointment to meet face to face at my office or remotely by video, telephone or email.

 FAMILY: First and foremost, I’m a husband to Linda (m.90) and father of daughter, Sydney (b.97) and son, Josh (b.99).
 They are my “happy place” and should there be a conflict of any kind between any of them and pretty much anything else, I choose them.